-- Import options, including filters, from other dashboards (see page 29).
-This option is not available for filter widgets. - Import a text file (i.e., local collection) to quickly select members for a filter as explained below.
+You can import a text file (i.e., local collection) to quickly select members for a filter as explained below.
 This method works for several types of filters, including workspace filters, individual widget filters, and filter widgets.
 In addition, text files can be used when creating filter buttons and collections.
 This feature may be turned off globally by your administrator.